Do the Math: Santorum's Best Shot May Be Gingrich's Remaining in the Race

-Rick Santorum’s Dixie double has renewed calls from supporters and pundits for Newt Gingrich to drop out of the Republican presidential primary and allow Santorum a proper duel with frontrunner Mitt Romney.
+Rick Santorum's Dixie double has renewed calls from supporters and pundits for Newt Gingrich to drop out of the Republican presidential primary and allow Santorum a proper one-on-one duel with frontrunner Mitt Romney.

 Even after Tuesday night's results, Romney leads the race to the nomination-clinching 1,144 delegates by an overwhelming margin - 496 to second-place Santorum's 252.
 Newt Gingrich, in third place, ahead of Ron Paul's 48, has won 133.
 So with just over 40 percent of the delegates awarded, it would take, as Romney's aides say, "an act of God" to see their man lose his lead.